mahjadan/todo-with-angular-appwire/README.md

 1. Install it locally , just follow the installation steps using `localhost` as the hostname and choose a port if you don't want to run it on port `80` i choose `9999`.

-2. After the installation is done, access Appwrite on http://localhost:9999 or whatever port you choose.
+2. After the installation is done, access Appwrite on http://localhost:9999 or whatever port you chose.
 3. need to signup ( this will be the admin user)
 4. create a database, you can also customize the database ID.
 5. create a collection, you can also customize the collection ID.